 Consultation on the Domestic Abuse Policy Statement

-The CPS is conducting a public consultation on the new Domestic Abuse (DA) Policy Statement.
+The CPS conducted a public consultation on the new Domestic Abuse (DA) Policy Statement.
 There are high levels of public interest and concern around the criminal justice response to domestic abuse, particularly the disparity in reports and criminal justice outcomes.